MattKevan/kevan.tv/_posts/2016-09-26-putting-the-whys-before-the-whats-the-double-diamond-design-process.md

 date: '2016-09-26 00:00:00'
 layout: post
 tags: []
-lead: It’s easy as creatives or developers - or anyone really - to start with the ‘whats’.
+description: It’s easy as creatives or developers - or anyone really - to start with the ‘whats’.
 What can we do?
 What should we do?
 What is it we’re going to do?
 thumbnail: ''
 banner: ''